 An expenditure incurred in the course of regular business a transaction of a concern is availed during the same accounting year is known as Revenue Expenditure.
 Following are some of the examples, of Revenue Expenditure.

-- 1. Expenditure incurred on the purchase of raw materials. - 2.
-Expenditure incurred in the day-do-day running of business.
+1. Expenditure incurred on the purchase of raw materials.

 Example: Wages, salaries, rent, rates and taxes, office expenses, interest, discount, etc.

 3. Expenditure incurred for the upkeep of an asset

 Example: Repairs, maintenance charges, etc.